tylerhou/site-old/content/posts/binary-search-revisited.md

 ### Main idea

-Another way to state the problem is: find the largest value of $k$ such that we can give all friends at least $k$ almonds by partitioning the chocolate bar.
+Another way to state the problem is: find the largest value of $k$ such that we can give everyone at least $k$ almonds by partitioning the chocolate bar.

-Notice that this problem now has the same structure as above: if it's possible to give everyone $k$ almonds, then must be possible to give everyone $k-1$ almonds.
+Notice that this problem now has the same structure as above: if it's possible to give everyone $k$ almonds, then it must be possible to give everyone $k-1$ almonds.
 And if it's not possible to give everyone $k$ almonds, then it's also not possible to give everyone $k+1$ almonds.